Isopogon spathulatus: Description

 Isopogon spathulatus is a shrub that typically grows to a height of 0.7–2 m and has hairy young branchlets.
 The leaves are linear to egg-shaped with the narrower end towards the base, 10–23 mm long 1.5–7 mm wide with a small point on the end.
 The flowers are arranged on the ends of branchlets in sessile, spherical heads 15–25 mm in diameter with hairy, egg-shaped involucral bracts at the base.
 The flowers are pink, hairy, 14–20 mm long and are present in most months followed by fruit that is a hairy nut, fused in a spherical head 15–20 mm in diameter.

 Taxonomy

 The species was first formally described in 1830 by Robert Brown in the Supplementum to his Prodromus Florae Novae Hollandiae et Insulae Van Diemen, based on material collected by William Baxter at King George's Sound.

 In 1870, George Bentham reduced I. spathulatus to a variety of Isopogon buxifolius in Flora of Australia, but in 2015, Hislop and Rye reinstated I. spathulatus in the journal Nuytsia.

 The specific epithet (spathulatus) means "spoon-shaped".

 Distribution and habitat

 This isopogon grows in heath or shrubland in swampy or winter-wet areas between Ruabon, Collie and the Stirling Range in the south-west of Western Australia.

+Conservation status

-Conservation statusIsopogon spathulatus is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.
+Isopogon spathulatus is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.